rgsanti/getyourway/README.md

 The `liquibase` plugin is used to create the database tables for us and keep track of any manual changes done to the database.
 Aka it's a version control for the database itself.

-Steps to make evolve the schema
+Steps to change the schema:

 - make the change in your local MySQL db instance then run
   > mvn liquibase:diff